 Please ensure that your child eats a healthy and substantial breakfast before coming to school.
 Grade school students also need a substantial lunch every day, as well as snacks.
 For food at school, we ask that you provide homemade fare rather than pre-packaged lunch products.
 Sandwiches, leftovers, soup, etc. as well as fresh vegetables and fruits sent in reusable containers are best for school.
 Be discriminating in your choice of food: diet and behavior can often be linked.

-Establishing healthy daily, weekly, monthly and yearly rhythms is an essential consideration in the Waldorf approach to education, even in the creation of the daily rhythm to insure a balance of academic, artistic, and hands on work in the structure of the day.
+Establishing healthy daily, weekly, monthly, and yearly rhythms is an essential consideration in the Waldorf approach to education.
+The creation of a daily rhythm insures a balance of academic, artistic, and hands-on work in the structure of the day.
 An important way parents can link school and home is through the establishment of a regular routine for meals, play, housekeeping tasks, and bedtime.
-Children flourish in environments that are not only loving but also loving and predictable.
-Just knowing what is expected at different intervals during the day can help children feel secure in the world.
+Children flourish in environments that are not only loving, but are also predictable.
+Just knowing what is expected at different intervals during the day can help children feel safe and secure in the world.

-In our school, we make a conscious choice not to use mediated tools of instruction at the younger grades (overhead projectors, DVDs, computers, tablets), since we want to encourage direct experience with the world, not a world mediated by electronics.
+In our school, we make a conscious choice not to use electronic screen tools of instruction in the younger grades, since we want to encourage direct experience with the world rather than a world mediated by electronics.
 The entire purpose of the Steiner-inspired curriculum is to engage the will and imagination of the student directly.
 This practice is well-supported by research studies indicating the negative neurological impacts of screen-time for young children.

 We also believe that it is very important that children have time to be actively involved in a variety of home projects, reading, and unstructured indoor and outdoor play.
 Engaging in electronic entertainment reduces the time spent on personally creative activities that nurture intelligence.

 Real multi-sensory experiences are the seeds of imagination and creativity, and the foundation of healthy neurological development.
 It is important that your child be able to absorb the curriculum of the day, without electronic interference, in order to integrate and process it during sleeping hours.
-This is how learning becomes an integral part of life.
 Allowing your child to awake and attend to the tasks of the morning without the stimulation of electronic media will enhance their ability to focus and become immersed in the day’s curriculum.